denizpoyraz/o3s-dqa-homogenization/README.md

 If you will read WOUDC format please follow the instructions and codes in woudc folder, if it is for ames format please do the same in nilu_ndacc folder.

- The third option is for the case if you already have files written in
+ The third option is for the case if you already have files in txt format, under the folder standard.
+Please pay attention the asumption is to read in 2 txt files always, one for the data and one for the metadata